Prince of Seduction

 Release Date: February 25, 2013

-As one of four Drahcir princes, finding women has always come easily for Elric, and when he finally finds his mate he intends to convince her to return with him by using his famed seduction.
-His mate, however, isn’t like any woman he’s ever encountered, and its going to take Elric using his heart to win his mate—it will take his heart.
+As one of four Drahcir princes, finding women has always come easily for Elric, and when he finally finds his mate, he intends to convince her to return with him by using his famed seduction.
+However, she isn’t anything like the women he’s encountered before, and he realizes it will take more than wiles to win his mate—it will take his heart.

-Marin takes a trip to Scotland to heal her broken heart after being left at the alter.
-The last thing she expects to find is a man who steals her breath with his kisses and makes her heart miss a beat with his smiles.
-Even as she tries to keep her distance, Marin is no match for Elric’s seductive charms.
-When a beast attacks, Marin must choose – Elric and his secret kingdom…or life without him.
+After being left at the altar and devastated, Marin believes Scotland is the answer to healing her broken spirit.
+But the last thing she expects to find is a man who steals her breath with his kisses and makes her heart skip a beat with his smiles.
+Even as she tries to keep her distance, Marin realizes she is no match for Elric’s seductive charms.
+And when faced with danger, Marin must choose: Elric and his secret kingdom…

 2008 PSYCE Award nomination from The Romance Studio